.

 License Fees: A Traditional LIS System Approach with Hidden Costs

-Traditionally, many legacy LIS software vendors have relied on a one-time license fee pricing structure.
+Traditionally, many legacy laboratory information system vendors have relied on a one-time license fee pricing structure.
 This approach requires laboratories to pay a substantial upfront cost for the right to use their LIS model.
 Such fees can vary widely and are often influenced by the lab's size and the LIS system's complexity.
-Typically, laboratories face an initial capital expenditure reaching the six-figure range.
+Typically, laboratories are faced with an initial capital expenditure that reaches into the six-figure range.

 LigoLab's Innovative Approach to LIS System Pricing

-In contrast, LigoLab Information Systems takes a different approach, forgoing the traditional upfront license fee for its pathology lab management solution, called LigoLab Informatics Platform.
-The LIS company understands that the success of its clients is integral to its success.
+In contrast, LigoLab takes a different approach, forgoing the traditional upfront license fee for its advanced pathology lab management solution.
+Instead, the LIS company understands that the success of its customers is integral to its own success.
 That's why it has developed a non-traditional pricing structure that aligns with the interests of the laboratories it serves.

-LigoLab’s innovative approach to LIS system software pricing is designed to support the long-term growth and adaptability of your laboratory.
+LigoLab’s innovative approach to LIS systems and pricing is designed to support the long-term growth and adaptability of your laboratory.
 Unlike legacy LIS systems that burden labs with prohibitive initial costs and unpredictable future expenses, LigoLab's model is transparent and scalable.
 This ensures that labs can budget effectively and invest in growth and innovation without the fear of hidden costs.

 Understanding User-Based Pricing in Laboratory Information Systems